microeinhundert/radonis/packages/radonis/README.md

 // Get a flash message:
 console.log(flashMessages.get('errors.fieldName.0')) // => `required validation failed on fieldName`

+// You can also omit the index to automatically get the first item if an array: console.log(flashMessages.get('errors.fieldName')) // => same as `errors.fieldName.0`

+// You can also get validation errors like this: console.log(flashMessages.getValidationError('fieldName')) // => same as `errors.fieldName`

 // Get all flash messages:
 console.log(flashMessages.all()) // => `{ 'errors.fieldName.0': 'required validation failed on fieldName', ... }`
 ```